mzazon/awesome-cloud-projects/aws/webhook-processing-sqs/webhook-processing-sqs.md

    echo "✅ Lambda function created: ${WEBHOOK_FUNCTION_NAME}"
    ```

-   The Lambda function is now deployed with appropriate memory allocation and timeout settings for webhook processing workloads.
+   The Lambda function is now deployed with the current Python 3.12 runtime and appropriate memory allocation and timeout settings for webhook processing workloads.
 The function includes comprehensive error handling and logging to support operational monitoring and troubleshooting.
 This establishes the core processing engine that transforms webhook events into business logic while maintaining audit trails in DynamoDB.

 6. **Create SQS Event Source Mapping for Lambda**: